steadylearner/docker-examples/README.md

 ## How to deploy your docker images

-1. Code.
+1. Code

 2. Make docker images with Dockerfile.

 3. Deploy them with docker-compose.
+.
 4. Test end points with Curl or other test frameworks.

-5. Learn SDK for Docker, aws and others.
+5. Learn SDK for Docker, aws and others

 [You may read this and test it in your local machine.](https://github.com/steadylearner/docker-examples/blob/master/0.%20learn/prod/README.md)

 ## READ MORE

 1. [Building Blocks of Amazon ECS](https://aws.amazon.com/pt/blogs/compute/building-blocks-of-amazon-ecs/)
-2. [rds](https://aws.amazon.com/rds/) or [docker Cloudstor plugin with volume](https://spotinst.com/blog/ecs-persistent-storage-docker-plugins/) to use postgresql
+2. [rds](https://aws.amazon.com/rds/) or [docker Cloudstor plugin with volume](https://spotinst.com/blog/ecs-persistent-storage-docker-plugins/) to use postgresql.